raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 human analysis regarding the nature of the disconnection.
 Generally clients do not modify their behavior depending on the RCODE value.
-The RETRY DELAY in the message tells the client how long it should wait before attempting a new connection to this server instance.
+The RETRY DELAY in the message tells the client how long it should wait before attempting a new connection to this service instance.

 For clients that do in some way modify their behavior depending on the RCODE value, they should treat unknown RCODE values the same as RCODE=NOERROR (routine shutdown or restart).